rabbitmq/rabbitmq-website/site/quorum-queues.md

 and some [limitations](#feature-comparison) compared to classic mirrored queues, including workload-specific ones, e.g. when consumers [repeatedly requeue the same message](#repeated-requeues).

+Some features, such as [poison message handling](#poison-message-handling), are specific to quorum queues.

 ### What is a Quorum?

 If intentionally simplified, [quorum](https://en.wikipedia.org/wiki/Quorum) in a distributed system can